Jeremy-Barrass/capco-tech-test/README.md

 **Following**: *Leo* can subscribe to *Spike* and *Nikesh's* timelines, and view an aggregated list of all subscriptions

 ## Initial Design:

+Unfortunately, I commited late to attempting this tech test, and so have not got as far as I would have liked.
+However, my initial design ideas are presented below.

 * Domain Mapping:
 <img src="images/domain_mapping.jpg">